hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 **Cumulative Spectral Decay (CSD).**

-I normally don't provide CSD data but in this case, it's a fine example of how the data (when presented correctly) can provide more insight in to cabinet resonances.
+I normally don't provide CSD data but in this case, it's a fine example of how the data (when presented correctly) can provide more insight into cabinet resonances.
 You can see in the below graphic a lingering resonance at both ~120Hz and in the 400-600Hz region.

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/Klipsch Heresy IV CSD.png" alt="CSD" width="100%" style="vertical-align:middle;margin:20px 0px"/>